RedHatInsights/insights-java-client/README.md

 * jboss-cert-helper - A standalone Go binary that is used to provide access to RHEL certs
 * runtime - A Java 11 module that provides an HTTP client and some top-level reports.
 Most implementations will depend on this.

+## Consuming this library

+* This library is not published to any Maven public repository.
+* Product artifacts are available from Red Hat internal repositories.
+* If you need to use this library while in development then you can either:
+	1. run `./mvnw install` to have it available locally as a Maven dependency, or
+	2. deploy it yourself to some repository that you own (`./mvnw deploy (...)`).

 ## Building

 - Requires Java 11